tanmayshankar/RCNN_MDP/README.md

-# RCNN_MDP
+# Reinforcement Learning via Recurrent Convolutional Neural Network Architectures

-This repository is for exploring the connection between Markov Decision Processes, Reinforcement Learning, and Recurrent Convolutional Neural Networks.
+This repository is code connected to the paper - T. Shankar, S. K. Dwivedy, P. Guha, Reinforcement Learning via Recurrent Convolutional Neural Network Architectures, accepted at ICPR 2016.

-This code base targets 3 problems:
+This code base targets the following problems:

 1. Solving Value / Policy Iteration in a standard MDP using Feedforward passes of a Value Iteration RCNN.
 - Representing the Bayes Filter state belief update as feedforward passes of a Belief Propagation RCNN.
 - Learning the State Transition models in a POMDP setting, using backpropagation on the Belief Propagation RCNN.
 - Learning Reward Functions in an Inverse Reinforcement Learning framework from demonstrations, using a QMDP RCNN.

+To run any of the code, clone this repository to a local directory, and make sure you have Python >= 2.7 installed.
+Follow the following instructions to run code specific to any of the given problems.

 **Value Iteration RCNN**

-Problem 1 may be addressed by running the appropriate script, with a stationary reward function as argument.
-Here's an example:

-`./scripts/feedforward_rcnn/rcnn_mdp_value_iteration.py data/trial_3/reward_function.txt`

-If you'd like to run it with a different transition function of your choice:

-`./scripts/feedforward_rcnn/variable_transition_size.py data/trial_3/reward_function.txt`
+The VI RCNN takes a reward function and a transition model as arguments.
+Run the appropriate script similar to these examples:

+`./scripts/VI_RCNN/VI_feedforward.py data/VI_Trials/trial_3/reward_function.txt data/learnt_model/actual_transition.txt`

+To view the progress of Value Iteration as it goes, run:

+`./scripts/VI_RCNN/VI_live_display.py data/VI_Trials/trial_3/reward_function.txt data/learnt_model/actual_transition.txt`

 To run Value Iteration with reward as a function of actions as well, run:

-`./scripts/feedforward_rcnn/action_reward.py data/trial_6/reward_function.txt actual_transition.txt`
+`./scripts/VI_RCNN/VI_action_reward.py data/VI_Trials/trial_3/reward_function.txt data/learnt_model/actual_transition.txt`

+To run Value Iteration with an extended action vector (considering remaining stationary as an action):

+`./scripts/VI_RCNN/VI_extended_actions.py data/QMDP_old_trajectories/trial_9_action_reward/action_reward_function.txt data/learnt_model/actual_transition.txt`

 **Displaying Optimal Policy**

-Once either of the feedforward passes are run, you may display the policy, reward and value functions by running the following:
+Once the feedforward passes of the VI RCNN are run, you may display the policy, reward and value functions by running the following:

+`./scripts/Display/display_policy.py output_policy.txt reward_function.txt value_function.txt`

+If you used the extended action vector, use this instead:

-`./scripts/display/display_policy.py output_policy.txt reward_function.txt value_function.txt`
+`./scripts/Display/display_policy_extended.py output_policy.txt reward_function.txt value_function.txt`

-**Learning Transition Model**
+**Learning the Transition Model**

-To learn the state transition model of the MDP, the following codes are used for various settings.
+To learn the state transition model of the POMDP by applying backpropagation to the BP RCNN, run any of the codes of BP RCNN: Here's an example for the partially observable case.
-For the vanilla version, run:

-`./scripts/belief_prop_rcnn/learn_trans_filter_decay.py`
+`./scripts/BP_RCNN/BP_PO.py`

-To run backpropagation as convolution of sensitivies, run:
+To run backpropagation as convolution of sensitivies instead, run any of the codes from the conv_back_prop folder:

-`./scripts/conv_back_prop/learn_trans.py`

-To learnt the transition model under a partially observable setting, run:

 `./scripts/conv_back_prop/learn_trans_po.py`

-To replan (execute value iteration) with the learnt transition model, run:
+You'll notice the convolution version of backpropagation runs much faster.
+Try replanning (execute value iteration) with the learnt transition model!

-`./scripts/feedforward_rcnn/learnt_trans_feedforward.py reward_function.txt estimated_transition.txt`

 **Following Optimal Policy**

 To watch an agent follow the optimal policy from a random position, with the learnt transition values, run:

-`./scripts/follow_policy/follow_policy_trans.py output_policy.txt reward_function.txt value_function.txt estimated_transition.txt`
+`./scripts/Follow_Policy/follow_policy_obs.py data/VI_Trials/trial_3/output_policy.txt data/VI_Trials/trial_3/reward_function.txt data/VI_Trials/trial_3/value_function.txt data/learnt_models/estimated_transition.txt`

 **Generating Trajectories using Optimal Policy**

 To generate multiple trajectories of an agent following the optimal policy from a random position, run:

-`./scripts/follow_policy/generate_trajectories_extended.py data/trials/VI_trials/trial_8_bounded/output_policy.txt data/trials/VI_trials/trial_8_bounded/reward_function.txt data/learnt_models/actual_transition.txt`
+`./scripts/follow_policy/generate_trajectories_extended.py data/VI_Trials/trial_8_bounded/output_policy.txt data/VI_Trials/trial_8_bounded/reward_function.txt data/learnt_models/actual_transition.txt`

 **Inverse Reinforcement Learning**

-To learn reward functions in an Inverse Reinforcement Learning setting using the QMDP RCNN, the following codes are used.
+To learn reward functions in an Inverse Reinforcement Learning setting, run the following code.
+It executes backpropagation on the QMDP RCNN, and uses experience replay across transitions and RMSProp to adapt the learning rate.
-For the fully observable setting, run:

-`./scripts/QMDP_IRL/QMDP_selected_traj.py data/learnt_models/actual_transition.txt data/trials/QMDP_IRL_trials/trial_2/Trajectories.txt data/trials/QMDP_IRL_trials/trial_2/Observed_Trajectories.txt data/trials/QMDP_IRL_trials/trial_2/Actions_Taken.txt`

-For the partially observable setting, run:

-`./scripts/QMDP_IRL/QMDP_partial_obs_feedback.py data/learnt_models/actual_transition.txt data/trials/QMDP_IRL_trials/trial_2/Trajectories.txt data/trials/QMDP_IRL_trials/trial_2/Observed_Trajectories.txt data/trials/QMDP_IRL_trials/trial_2/Actions_Taken.txt`
+`./scripts/QMDP_RCNN/experience_replay_RMSProp.py data/learnt_models/actual_transition.txt data/QMDP_Trials/trial_2/Trajectories.txt data/QMDP_Trials/trial_2/Observed_Trajectories.txt data/QMDP_Trials/trial_2/Actions_Taken.txt`